 6791 -

-Are credits earned through the CWI Dual Credit Program transferable to other colleges and universities?
+Are credits earned through CWI's Dual Credit program transferable to other colleges and universities?

-CWI dual credits are accepted by all Idaho institutions of higher education.
-They are guaranteed to transfer, but not guaranteed to apply to your major.
-Please consult with the school(s) you wish to attend regarding the transferability of any college credits earned.
+Dual credits earned at College of Western Idaho (CWI) are accepted by all Idaho institutions of higher education.
+While guaranteed to transfer, these credits may not apply toward your major.
+Please consult with the school(s) you wish to attend regarding how your credits will transfer.

-CWI is accredited through the Northwest Commission on Colleges and Universities (NWCCU).
-The NWCCU is a regional postsecondary accrediting agency recognized by the U.S. Department of Education and the Council for Higher Education Accreditation; therefore most other colleges and universities nationwide will accept CWI credits.
-Again, please consult with the school(s) you wish to attend regarding the transferability of any college credits earned.
+CWI is accredited through the Northwest Commission on Colleges and Universities, a regional post-secondary accrediting agency recognized by the U.S. Department of Education and the Council for Higher Education Accreditation.
+As such, most colleges and universities nationwide will accept CWI credits.
+Again, please consult with the school(s) you wish to attend regarding how your credits will transfer.

 6796 -